wombleton/gitlaw-nz/acts/A/Animal Welfare Act 1999.md

     (5) If the court varies the disqualification or refuses the application, the person who is disqualified may not re-apply under subsection (1) before the expiry of 12 months after the date of the order of variation or the refusal.

-    Section 169A: inserted, on 7 July 2010, by [section 7][356] of the Animal Welfare Amendment Act 2010 (2010 No 93).
+    Section 169A: inserted, on 7 July 2010, by [section 7][358] of the Animal Welfare Amendment Act 2010 (2010 No 93).

 ##### 169B Offence of contravening disqualification order

-*   (1) A person commits an offence who, in contravention of an order made under [section 169(1)][213], becomes the owner of, or exercises authority in respect of, an animal or animals of a particular kind or description to which the order relates.
+*   (1) A person commits an offence who, in contravention of an order made under [section 169(1)][214], becomes the owner of, or exercises authority in respect of, an animal or animals of a particular kind or description to which the order relates.

-    (2) A person who commits an offence against subsection (1) is liable on summary conviction,---
+    (2) A person who commits an offence against subsection (1) is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 3 years or to a fine not exceeding $75,000 or to both:

     *   (b) in the case of a body corporate, to a fine not exceeding $350,000\.

-    (3) In subsection (1), _order_ includes an order varied under [section 169A][214].
+    (3) In subsection (1), _order_ includes an order varied under [section 169A][215].

-    Section 169B: inserted, on 7 July 2010, by [section 7][356] of the Animal Welfare Amendment Act 2010 (2010 No 93).
+    Section 169B: inserted, on 7 July 2010, by [section 7][358] of the Animal Welfare Amendment Act 2010 (2010 No 93).

+    Section 169B(2): amended, on 1 July 2013, by [section 413][291] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 170 Liability for damage